Skip to main content

 Our goal, “feeding everyone no matter what,” is to ensure that we can find ways to produce enough food for everyone can eat regardless of the type or duration of the catastrophe.
 We hope that the existence of resilient food solutions will help increase cooperation between nations as they try to feed their citizens.

 By helping to prevent catastrophic and cascading scenarios from getting worse, we can help prevent widespread suffering, loss of important social functions, and threats to civilization itself.
+We have developed a number of innovative, resilient food solutions that can be produced with little or no sunlight.
+Learn more about our suggested solutions here.

 Why focus on resilient foods when there are so many more pressing issues?